Helping customers accelerate their business performance

 Manheim Used Vehicle Value Index

-Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) increased 0.85% month-over-month in May.
-This brought the Manheim Used Vehicle Value Index to 139.6, a 4.0% increase from a year ago.
+Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) decreased 1.10% month-over-month in March.
+This brought the Manheim Used Vehicle Value Index to 141.9, a 4.4% increase from a year ago.

 Cox Automotive Market Insights and Outlook